The Business Sale Timeline: What to Expect at Each Stage

 Buyer Identification & Outreach

 Identifying the right buyers is a strategic exercise.
 Your M&A advisor will leverage their network and proprietary databases to target both strategic and financial buyers.
 The outreach process is typically confidential and multi-staged.
-Strategic Buyers are companies in the same or related industries looking to acquire market share, technology, talent, or synergistic assets.
+Strategic Buyers are companies in the same or related industries seeking to acquire market share, technology, talent, or synergistic assets.
 They may pay a premium for strategic fit but often have longer decision cycles and more complex integration challenges.
-Financial Buyers, primarily private equity firms, family offices, and high-net-worth individuals, seek strong financial returns, focusing on cash flow, growth potential, and the ability to implement operational improvements.
-Financial buyers are often more agile, have established acquisition playbooks, and can provide capital for growth [10].
+Financial Buyers, primarily private equity firms, family offices, and holding companies, seek strong financial returns, focusing on cash flow, growth potential, and the ability to implement operational improvements.
+Financial buyers are often more agile, possess established acquisition playbooks, and can provide capital for growth [10].
 Initial contact is made discreetly, often without revealing the company's name, using a blind profile or teaser document.
 Interested parties sign a Non-Disclosure Agreement (NDA) before receiving the full OM.
 This phased approach protects sensitive information and filters for serious buyers.
+DealFlow's proprietary platform connects motivated sellers directly with a network of over 200 qualified PE firms, family offices, and holding companies, bypassing traditional broker-led auctions that often compress returns and commoditize capital.

 Indicative Offers & LOIs